sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 ```
 See also the GNPS database for other examples of MGF files.

+If neither `NAME` nor `FEATURE_ID` are given in the file (e.g when importing MGF files from MSDIAL), the value of `SCANS` will be used as the feature identifier.

 #### SIRIUS MS-Format {#ms-format}

 While the above-mentioned data formats may lack some